Batteries and sustainability

 Environmental impact: Indicators to describe the environmental impact are available, for example for water consumption or greenhouse gas emissions.
 They are already applied in many areas, even outside the battery industry, and can therefore be considered practicable.
 Concrete application in battery cell production is foreseen in the draft of the new EU Battery Regulation and will thus become mandatory (e.g. for the CO2 footprint).

 Circular economy & end-of-life management (disposal and recycling): Indicators on circular economy and end-of-life management are available, for example for recycling efficiencies or recovery rates for secondary raw materials.
 Since some of these will only be applied in future regulations, their practical suitability for batteries still needs to be tested.
 A comparative look at the Chinese recycling industry shows that a large number of measures to regulate the circular economy and end-of-life management have also been adopted there.
-The indicators used there, such as material recovery rates, are in part similarly ambitious to those in the draft EU Battery Regulation, but Europe is taking a pioneering role with regard to the sustainability of batteries.
+The indicators used there, such as material recovery rates, are in part similarly ambitious to those in the draft EU Battery Regulation.

 Social issues & human rights: Indicators on social issues and human rights are available and are not sector-specific, e.g. child or forced labour and occupational safety.
 They are considered practical, but some indicators, for example the forced labour indicator, are difficult to collect in practice as no transparent figures are available on this.